danerwilliams/danewilliams.me/content/posts/im-joining-a-software-startup.md

 ---

 A few months ago, I saw on Linkedin that a fellow [vampire](https://github.com/dracula/dracula-theme), [Zeno Rocha](https://zenorocha.com/) had started a new job at a startup called [WorkOS](https://workos.com/).
-He said the team was looking to bring on more software engineers and developer experience engineers, so I scheduled a call and learned more about the company from him.
+He said the team was looking to bring on more software engineers, so I scheduled a call and learned more about the company from him.

 I quickly became very impressed by what Zeno had shared with me about the company as well as from the research I had done and began the interview process.
 I've always loved building tools for other developers, therefore I thought that going to a company that makes API's seemed like an awesome opportunity.